MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 ## Filter transactions

-You can take advantage of various filter options to easily find a specific transaction or multiple matching transactions.
+You can use various filter options to find a specific transaction or multiple matching transactions.
 To view transactions, you must first specify a date filter and an attribute filter.

 ### Filter by date